Vitaly Barvinenko

-Vitaliy Dmytrovych Barvinenko is a Ukrainian politician and People's Deputy of Ukraine, the first head of the Odesa District Council.
+Vitaliy Dmytrovych Barvinenko (born June 3, 1981) is a Ukrainian politician and People's Deputy of Ukraine, the first head of the Odesa District Council.
 He served as a Member of Parliament across the VI to VIII convocations.
 Vitaly holds a Doctorate in Law.

 Biography

 Early life and education

 Vitaliy Barvinenko was born on June 3, 1981, in Bilhorod-Dnistrovskyi, Odesa oblast.
 In 2003, he graduated from Odesa National University named after Mechnikov, International Economics department.

 Later, he continued his education in Administrative Management at the Academy of Municipal Management (2013–2014).
 He earned a Master's in Public Administration with honors from the National Academy of Public Administration in 2016.

 In January 2014, he received a Candidate of Sciences degree in Public Administration.
 In 2024, Barvinenko defended his doctoral dissertation in law, focusing on the administrative and legal structure of local government in Ukraine.

 Political career

 In 2006–2007 he headed the BYuT fraction in Odesa Regional Council.
 In March 2006, Vitaliy Barvinenko became the candidate for People's Deputy of Ukraine from Yulia Tymoshenko Bloc (BYuT), No. 154 in the list.
 In 2007, he was elected into parliament as No. 154 of BYuT.

 In September 2010, Barvinenko was expelled from the faction of BYuT.
 In February 2011, he joined the faction of the Party of Regions.

 In 2012 he was re-elected into parliament, winning a single-seat mandate for the Party of Regions in Odesa oblast.

 In the 2014 parliamentary election, he again won a constituency seat in Odesa oblast as a non-partisan candidate with 26.66% of the votes.
 In parliament, he joined the parliamentary group Revival.

 From 2014 to 2019, Vitaly Barvinenko served as a Member of Parliament of Ukraine in the VIII convocation and member of the Verkhovna Rada Committee on Legislative Support of Law Enforcement.

 In 2013, he received the Order of Merit (3rd Class), and in 2014, he was awarded the title of Honorary Citizen of Vylkove.